 Here we combine two very different approaches to develop our thinking on how ecological and evolutionary processes influence each other during evolutionary community assembly.
 First, we analyzed all available population-level data on Hawaiian arthropods to understand how quickly genetic structure develops across taxa and at what spatial scales.
 This provides a measure of how connectivity between sites, or lack thereof, contributes to community assembly.
 Second, we used published data to construct a plant-herbivore network to study how ecological metrics change across the chronosequence and thus the extent to which community assembly is also determined by and interaction of ecological and evolutionary processes.

+Population genetic inference of structure among populations

 To evaluate the balance between regional immigration and potential for local differentiation, we measured how molecular variation is partitioned among populations within species across locations of known substrate age on Hawaii Island and Maui.
-We compiled published and new data sets for a diversity of native Hawaiian arthropod groups that represent a spectrum of trophic levels (Table 1)Nesosydne planthoppers (COIdata generated following the protocols in Goodman et al., 2012 GenBank accession numbers XXX-XXX) Trioza psyllids (COI, cytB data generated following protocols in Percy 2003; GenBank accession numbers XXX-XXX).
+We compiled published and new data sets for a diversity of native Hawaiian arthropod groups that represent a spectrum of trophic levels (Table 1).
+New sequences were included for Nesosydne planthoppers (COI: data generated following the protocols in Goodman et al., 2012 GenBank accession numbers XXX-XXX) and Trioza psyllids (COI, cytB: data generated following protocols in Percy 2003; GenBank accession numbers XXX-XXX).
 Samples were from the focal sites described above for the ecological analysis as well as from locations across Hawaii Island and Maui.
 These data are used to provide an estimate of how arthropod populations have accumulated genetic population structure within the focal sites of different geological age.

 We used analysis of molecular variance (AMOVA) to examine how genetic variation is partitioned at two scales of population structure: among sites within volcanoes and among volcanoes on both Hawaii Island and the islands of the Maui Nui complex (Maui, Molokai, Lanai).
 All analyses of allozyme and DNA sequence data were performed in Arlequin v.
 3.5 (Excoffier & Lischer, 2010) using the AMOVA procedure to compute FST, a measure of genetic variance, or, where possible, ΦST, an FST analog that incorporates genetic sequence information.
 The Laupala AFLP data were analyzed using TFPGA v.
 1.3 (Miller, 1997), using the same hierarchical approach as described above.
 To provide a temporal framework for the population differentiation analysis we assembled divergence dating information from the literature for as many of the taxa as possible and additionally implemented a new divergence dating analysis for Tetragnatha spiders (see supplementary information).